ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-adding-a-new-mavlink-message.rst

 `common.xml <https://github.com/ArduPilot/mavlink/blob/master/message_definitions/v1.0/common.xml>`__
 or
 `ardupilotmega.xml <https://github.com/ArduPilot/mavlink/blob/master/message_definitions/v1.0/ardupilotmega.xml>`__
-file in the mavlink submodule.
+file in the MAVLink submodule.

 If this command is generally useful, and will hopefully be added to the MAVLink protocol, then it should be added to the ../modules/mavlink/message_definitions/v1.0/common.xml file.
 If it is only for your personal use or only applicable to ArduPilot, then it should be added to the ardupilotmega.xml file.

 **Step #4:** Add functions to the main vehicle code to handle sending or receiving the command to/from the ground station.
-A compile will be needed (ie. ./waf copter) to generate the mavlink packet code so make sure to do that after editing the XML file.
-The mavlink generation happens first, so it doesn't matter if the project compilation is successful or not due to other source code changes.
+A compile will be needed (ie. ./waf copter) to generate the MAVLink packet code so make sure to do that after editing the XML file.
+The MAVLink generation happens first, so it doesn't matter if the project compilation is successful or not due to other source code changes.

 The top-level of this code will most likely be in the vehicle's `GCS_MAVLink.cpp <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/GCS_Mavlink.cpp>`__